Arlington Rideshare Passenger Killed, Driver Bernida Collins Charged With Intoxication Manslaughter

 ARLINGTON (CBSDFW.COM) — An early morning crash on November 7, at the intersection of North Collins Street and the Interstate-30 service road, ended with a rideshare passenger dead and a driver arrested.

-It was just after 2:30 a.m. when the Arlington Police Department were called out to a two-vehicle crash.READ MORE: Euless Man, 27-Year-Old Danish Baig, Laid To Rest Sunday After Dying In Astroworld Crowd Surge
+It was just after 2:30 a.m. when the Arlington Police Department were called out to a two-vehicle crash.READ MORE: Only Vaccinated Foreign Nationals Allowed Into America At Land Crossings, U.S. Customs And Border Protection Reminds

 Investigators believe the driver of a Hyundai Sonata, traveling southbound on Collins, ran a red light and hit a Honda HRV that was traveling through the intersection.

 Two backseat passengers in the Honda were taken to a nearby hospital with very serious injuries.
 One of them, a 37-year-old male, was later pronounced dead.
-The driver of the Honda, who was providing rideshare service to the passengers at the time, suffered minor injuries.READ MORE: Customer In Critical Condition After Being Shot By Clerk At Fort Worth Auto Parts Store
+The driver of the Honda, who was providing rideshare service to the passengers at the time, suffered minor injuries.READ MORE: Dallas Homicide Detectives Arrest Kerry Lamont Webb In Connection To James Arthur Davis Slaying

 The driver of the Sonata, later identified as Bernida Collins, was also taken to the hospital.
 Officials say based on evidence gathered at the scene and interactions with police after the crash, investigators believe the 50-year-old woman was intoxicated.

 After obtaining a search warrant for her blood and a blood draw on Collins was completed.
-Police have not said what her level of intoxication was, if any, but are charging Collins with one count of Intoxication Manslaughter and one count of Intoxication Assault with a Vehicle Causing Serious Bodily Injury.MORE NEWS: North Texan Trying To Save Fiancée, High School Students & Future Engineer Among Astroworld Victims
+Police have not said what her level of intoxication was, if any, but are charging Collins with one count of Intoxication Manslaughter and one count of Intoxication Assault with a Vehicle Causing Serious Bodily Injury.MORE NEWS: US Lifts Pandemic Travel Ban, Opens Doors To Visitors

 The identity of the man killed in the crash will be released once the Tarrant County Medical Examiner’s Office has notified his next of kin.